- Safety and Health Topics

 Controlling the exposure to asbestos can be done through engineering controls, administrative actions, and personal protective equipment (PPE).
 Engineering controls include such things as isolating the source and using ventilation systems.
 Administrative actions include limiting the workers exposure time and providing showers.
 Personal protective equipment include wearing the proper respiratory protection and clothing.
 The following resources contain information to help control asbestos exposures.

-NIOSH Pocket Guide to Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-149, (2007, September).
+- NIOSH Pocket Guide to Chemical Hazards.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-149, (September 2007).
 Provides a physical description, exposure limits, measurement method, personal protection and sanitation, first aid, respirator recommendations, exposure routes, symptoms, target organs, and cancer sites.

-Occupational Health Guidelines for Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (1981, January).
+- Occupational Health Guidelines for Chemical Hazards.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (January 1981).
 Contains information on identification, physical and chemical properties, health hazards, exposure limits, exposure sources and control methods, monitoring, personal hygiene, storage, spills and leaks, and personal protective equipment

 Precautions to prevent exposure to asbestos in friction products (brakes and clutches).

-Control of Asbestos Exposure During Brake Drum Service.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 89-121, (1989, August).
+- Control of Asbestos Exposure During Brake Drum Service.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 89-121, (August 1989).
 Presents recommendations for engineering controls and work practices to reduce exposure to asbestos during brake maintenance operations.